 In addition to our standard two-year full time pre/postdoctoral fellowship, we have added a half-time internship track through a partial affiliation with the Clinical Science Program in the Dept. of Psychology at the University of California Berkeley (UCB).
 Please note: only UCB applicants are eligible for this internship-only two-year half time track.

 Does the program require that applicants have received a minimum number of hours of the following at time of application?
-No
+If Yes, indicate how many: